October 16, 2023

 You’ll raise awareness and vital funds, helping to ensure no child faces cancer without hope for a brighter future.

-Event two: Research – premieres 20 November at 7pm
+Event two: Research – premiered 20 November at 7pm

-In this event we look at one of the core activities supported by funds Children with Cancer UK raises, again with the aim of demystifying the subject and making it accessible.
-In the programme we will explore:
+In this event, we looked at one of the core activities supported by funds that Children with Cancer UK raised, again with the aim of demystifying the subject and making it accessible.
+In the programme we explored:

 - How Children with Cancer UK supports research